High Progress LiteracyChanging Learning. Changing Outcomes. Changing Lives.

 We consider anyone who embraces the tenets of high progress literacy and who demonstrates an understanding of these tenets as evidenced through practice, a High Progress Literacy Associate.
 Currently this is an informal recognition, but we have plans to develop a more formal process in the future.
 We believe that teachers and instructional leaders who transform classrooms and schools into vibrant high progress learning communities should be recognized—and we want to do that!

-Our “lead associates” are our company employees who support the work of our school-based associates.
+Our “lead associates” are our company employees and consultants who support the work of our school-based associates.
 These are the folk who develop and promote this website and other materials.

 HPL is…magic!
 I just don’t know how else to describe what has happened in my classroom this year… I cannot believe how fast they [the students] are learning.
 Parents come up to me constantly saying, ‘I don’t know what you’re doing this year, but my child is loving it!’
 My lowest readers were reading at a higher level at the end of November than my highest readers were at the end of the year last year.
 And the writing?
 You just wouldn’t believe it.
 It’s magic!HPL Teacher